oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/NAEphthalene.md

 Misogynistic strawman misogynist of MWS.

-NAEpthalene believes that Males like him is superior over females.
+NAEphthalene believes that Males like him is superior over females.
 He believes that men is the greatest sex and gender over anything else.
 Trans?
 Nah!
 Demi?
 Nah!
 Man is life for him, everything else is death.

 Because of this, NEptha seems rude to non male people.
 Even if they are nice to him, he rejects them and treats them as slaves.
 Something tells me that NEptha is still living like in the 1420s.
 Even with this, he is still slightly rude to male people.